rushilma/thesis/2-algorithms.typ

 As mentioned in the introduction, our goal is to show _strong low degree hardness_, meaning that low degree algorithms (either meaning low polynomial degree or low coordinate degree) fail to find solutions to the NPP with high probability.
 However, our proofs only use the low degree assumption to apply stability bounds: roughly, a stable algorithm cannot "overcome" the gaps between solutions for two closely-related instances of the NPP.
 Why, then, do we restrict to low degree algorithms specifically?
-The main reason is the _low degree heuristic_:
+The main reason is the _low degree heuristic_.
 #align(
   center,
   [